Saxon England: What if History?

 The Battle of Hastings was a battle between the new Norman way of fighting with mixed forces against the old Saxon way of fighting entirely on foot.
 Some scholars see the Norman method as being far more advanced than the Saxon method, but this is an exaggeration.
 Norman knights were not as heavily armed or armored as later medieval knights, and the shock value they presented against a solid infantry force was not enough to carry a battle.

 The English army formed up on top of a ridge on Senlac Hill and the Norman army was forced to attack them uphill.
-William's army was composed of primarily infantry, with a large force of archers and knights.
-The English army was all foot soldiers fighting with sword or spear and shield, or a Danish Battleaxe.
+William's army was composed of primarily infantry, with a large contingent of archers and knights for support.
+The English army was all foot soldiers fighting with the common folk wielding sword or spear and shield, and the royal Huscarls wielding a Danish Battleaxe.

 At this point Duke William found King Harold II and cut him down.
 This is where Hastings could have been an entirely different battle.
 Harold II would have been fighting alongside his personal bodyguard, the Huscarls.
 Huscarls were a throwback to Danish rule over England and they were professional soldiers picked for their size and capability.
 A Huscarl was capable of cleaving clean through a man and horse with one blow from his Danish Battleaxe.
 Had William made one misstep, if a single man had been looking a different way, or if someone had thrown themselves in front of their lord, Harold could have lived and William died on the field of Hastings.
 If William fell the Norman army would have been shattered and the English would have routed them.